National Institute of Statistics and Applied Economics: Introduction

-The INSEA graduates have skills that allow them to perform the analysis and economic forecasting, the engineering of information systems and statistical expertise, but they are also capable of develop models to improve the sophisticated market analysis, refine the target marketing, and measure the risk in a variety of areas.
+INSEA graduates have different sought-after skills that allow them to perform statistical analysis, economic forecasting, as well as engineering of information systems.
+They are also capable of developing models that can contribute to market analysis, or measure and evaluate different types of risk in a variety of areas.

-Furthermore, the training INSEA not limited to technical aspects of design, but also extends to the management, the communication and good knowledge of the socio-economic and political environment.
+Furthermore, the training INSEA is not limited to technical aspects of engineering, it also includes management, communication and quality courses related to the socio-economic and political environment of Morocco.

 Graduates of INSEA are expected to play a strategic role at various stages of the process of economic and social development, pursuing careers in the public sector, local communities and the private sector: bank companies' Insurance and large companies and national multinationals.

 The institute is under the supervision of the High Commissioner for Planning, National Board of Economic Planning of the country.